 The SSG defines and documents a process for architecture analysis and applies it in the design reviews it conducts.
 The process includes a standardized approach for thinking about attacks and security properties, and the associated risk.
 The process is defined rigorously enough that people outside the SSG can be taught to carry it out.
 Particular attention should be paid to documentation of both the architecture under review and any security flaws uncovered.
 Tribal knowledge doesn’t count as a defined process.
 Microsoft’s STRIDE and Cigital’s ARA are examples of this process.
 Note that even these two methodologies for architecture analysis have evolved greatly over time.
 Make sure to access up-to-date sources for architecture analysis information because many early publications are outdated and no longer apply.

 AA processes use an agreed-upon format for describing architecture, including a means for representing data flow.
 This format, combined with an architecture analysis process, makes architecture analysis tractable for people who are not security experts.
+In the case of cloud applications, data is likely to flow across the Internet.
+A network diagram is useful in this case, but the description should go into detail about how the software itself is structured.
 A standard architecture description can be enhanced to provide an explicit picture of information assets that require protection.
 Standardized icons that are consistently used in UML diagrams, Visio templates, and whiteboard squiggles are especially useful.

 To build an architecture analysis capability outside of the SSG, the SSG advertises itself as a resource or mentor for teams who ask for help using the AA process to conduct their own design review and proactively seek projects to get involved with.
 The SSG will answer architecture analysis questions during office hours, and in some cases, might assign someone to sit side-by-side with the architect for the duration of the analysis.
 In the case of high-risk applications or products, the SSG plays a more active mentorship role in applying the AA process.